Header top banners

 All charges shown are inclusive of GST.
 Charges are correct as of 1 April 2024.
 Charges are subject to change without prior notice.

-you to make upfront payment (click the button below).
+If you require the installation of Fibre Termination Point (FTP), please contact your respective internet service providers.
+In the case of relocation, repair/replacement or removal of FTP, please contact NetLink’s call centre at 6563 4273.
+We will follow up with a SMS/email notification for you to make upfront payment (click the button below).
 Upon the receipt of payment, we will contact you to arrange for a site survey before carrying out the actual relocation, repair/replacement or removal work.
+Please click here for the Fibre Services Agreement.

 About Us